mcataneo/pyLDT-cosmo/README.md

 # pyLDT-cosmo
-Python code to generate matter PDF predictions in Large Deviation Theory for LCDM and alternative cosmologies
+A Python package to generate matter PDF predictions in Large Deviation Theory for LCDM and alternative cosmologies

 ## Installation